ryanrestine/Proving_Grounds_Play_Writeups/machines/gaara_notes.md

 Nmap done: 1 IP address (1 host up) scanned in 15.63 seconds
 ```

-Site is just an image of an anime guy
+The site on port 80 is just an image of an anime character.

-Feroxbusted didnt find anything:
+Trying directory fuzzing, Feroxbusted didn't find anything:

 ```
 ┌──(ryan㉿kali)-[~/PG/Gaara]
 └─$ feroxbuster --url http://192.168.198.142 -q
 ```

-Trying gobuster with a bigger directory list.

-Finally found http://192.168.198.142/Cryoserver with a few entries at the bottom of the page:
+But trying gobuster with a bigger directory list finally found http://192.168.198.142/Cryoserver with a few entries at the bottom of the page:

 ```
 ┌──(ryan㉿kali)-[~/PG/Gaara]